strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 However, since the Kafka protocol is not based on HTTP, the HTTP features are not very useful for Strimzi and Kafka brokers.

 But luckily the routes can be also used for TLS passthrough.
-In this mode, it uses TLS SNI to determine the service to which the traffic should be routed and passes the TLS connection to the service (and eventually to the pod backing the service) without decoding it.
+In this mode, it uses TLS [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to determine the service to which the traffic should be routed and passes the TLS connection to the service (and eventually to the pod backing the service) without decoding it.
-This mode is what Strimzi is using for exposing Kafka.
+This mode is what Strimzi uses to expose Kafka.

 If you want to learn more about OpenShift Routes, check the [OpenShift documentation](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html).